PESTEL analysis of the UK

 Summary of the PESTEL analysis of the UK

-This comprehensive PESTEL Analysis of the United Kingdom (Country Profile) shows that the country is in a strong position due to its size, strength, and influence on international politics and trade.
+This comprehensive PESTEL analysis of the UK shows that the country is in a strong position due to its size, strength, and influence on international politics and trade.
 It has been a world leader in business, innovation, and culture for centuries.

 The UK is a highly developed country with a rich history, a vibrant culture, and a strong economy.
 It is home to some of the world’s leading universities, museums, and art galleries.
 It has a highly developed, market-based economy.